ma7moudShaaban/Penetration-Testing/Web/Race Condition/README.md

         - Time of Use: The program actually does that thing.
     If there's a time gap between these two steps, an attacker can change things in that gap.

+- Scenarios:
+    - Redeeming a gift card multiple times
+    - Rating a product multiple times
+    - Withdrawing or transferring cash in excess of your account balance
+    - Reusing a single CAPTCHA solution
+    - Bypassing an anti-brute-force rate limit

 ## Exploitation
 - **PHP Session Files and File Locks**